linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

   Range (min … max):    54.4 ms …  66.4 ms    54 runs
 {{< /output >}}

-`hyperfine` notifies you if it detects any statistical outliers during the benchmarking.
+`hyperfine` notify you if it detects any statistical outliers during the benchmarking.
 One of the best ways to reduce such outliers is with the `--warmup` flag.
 This flag runs the benchmark after a given number of warm-up cycles.
-The command below runs the [Perl script](/docs/guides/how-to-install-and-use-hyperfine-on-linux/binary-tree.pl) again, but, this time, with '`20`' warm-up cycles first.
+The command below runs the [Perl script](/docs/guides/installing-and-using-hyperfine-on-linux/binary-tree.pl) again, but, this time, with '`20`' warm-up cycles first.

     hyperfine --warmup 20 './binary-tree.pl 10'